fxyang-bupt/fxyang-bupt/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Ph.D in BUPT
+I am Fangxu Yang(杨方旭), a Ph.D in BUPT

 I will share some ideas on the learning process, including **reinforcement learning** and **optical communication**